Anthropologist, social media guru, Icelandic nature and food enthusiast.

 There is, it seems, no end to the diversity and everywhere you look exquisite waterfalls are gushing from the hills and animals are playing in the fields.
 The best way to do the Ring road is taking your time.
 Anything less than 4 days will make the experience unsatisfactory.

-The best value Ring Road tour will have to be the 6 Days around Iceland Adventure.
-This conclusion is due to a few factors: 1.
-With a guide who knows the places inside out you will know what you are actually looking at, get insider tips and info and really get to know the place.
-2. Will not miss out on anything – skipping that “aah maybe next time then” 3.
-The cost is only around 30,000 ISK a day with accommodation and breakfast included, all the driving, a guide the whole time, super cool sights, whale watching and glacier hiking with expert extra guides 4.
-You can look out the window the whole time, no need to stare at the road 5.
-No risk of getting lost, the guide knows the way.
+1. With a guide who knows the places inside out you will know what you are actually looking at, get insider tips and info and really get to know the place.
+2. Will does not miss out on anything – skipping that “aah maybe next time then”.
+3. The cost is only around 30,000 ISK a day with accommodation and breakfast included, all the driving, a guide the whole time, super cool sights, whale watching and glacier hiking with expert extra guides.
+4. You can look out the window the whole time, no need to stare at the road.
+5. No risk of getting lost, the guide knows the way.
 Precious time can be wasted while trying to find the right spots.

 Age limit: 10 years Fitness level: Easy, little walking but doesn’t require you to be in great shape.
 Cost: 189.990 ISK including all transport, amazing tours, knowledgeable guide, and accommodation + breakfast.
 Time: Full 6 days.
 Season: February to November

 View from the inside of Thrihnukagigur Volcano in Iceland

 Now this is an experience I can’t really explain, I mean how can you?
 Going inside a volcano and actually paying for it?!
 It just sounds nuts but really it isn’t!